MariaOskarsdottir/BART/README.md

 4. Estimate all n-1 logistic regression models with n-2 variables and proceed with the best one in terms of performance on the validation set.
 Continue doing this until no variables left in model.
 5. Choose the best model based on the validation set performance and measure the performance on the independent test set

+Feel free to use this approach and cite it in whatever way you deem suited.

 ## How to use
 The function BART in the file ```BART.R``` can be use on any classification dataset to find the optimal set of predictors based on a backwards selection using a specific performance measure.
 The implemented performance measures are